-On March 9, audio legend Paul W. Klipsch (PWK) is born in Elkhart, Indiana.
-As it turns out, he will be the only child of Oscar W. Klipsch and Minna Eddy.
+On March 9, audio legend Paul W Klipsch (PWK) is born in Elkhart, Indiana.
+He is the only child of Oscar Colman Klipsch and Minna Pearl Eddy.

 In graduate school at Stanford University, one of Paul W. Klipsch’s classmates mentions to him that speakers sound better in a corner.

-Paul Klipsch designs the La Scala speaker for the performing arts sector.
+Paul W. Klipsch designs the La Scala speaker for the performing arts sector.
 Arkansas gubernatorial candidate Winthrop Rockefeller later uses it as a public address speaker.
-Eventually, the La Scala makes its way into audiophile circles because it was considered a “portable” and more affordable version of the Klipschorn.

 Klipsch introduces the Rebel “8”, the company’s first compact “satellite” speaker offering.

 Klipsch breaks ground on the Engineering and Technology Center, one of the Midwest’s most advanced audio research facilities, boasting two anechoic chambers, digital electronics workstations, an engineering model shop and an industrial design lab.